NHS patients' rights

 You should not call your GP or go to the surgery or pharmacy if you think you have coronavirus.

-You can get a sick note from the NHS Inform website if you need one because of coronavirus.
+You can get a sick note from the NHS website if you need one because of coronavirus.

 Getting help for other medical conditions

 Don’t put off getting medical care for other conditions or symptoms.
 Check how to get medical care on NHS inform.

 NHS support services